ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-In addition, Artificial Intelligence (AI) and Machine Learning (ML) are key technologies in the processing of large amounts of data with complex data correlations.
+In addition, Artificial Intelligence (AI) and Machine Learning (ML) are key technologies in the processing of large amounts of data with complex data correlations {{Section 6.1 of ?I-D.irtf-nmrg-ai-challenges}}.
 For example, Neural Network Algorithm or Hierarchy Aggregation Algorithm can be used to replace manual alarm data correlation.
 Through online and offline self-learning, these algorithms can be continuously optimized to improve the efficiency of fault diagnosis.

 This document defines a YANG data model for network incident lifecycle